Ebe W. Tunnell (pilot boat)

-The Ebe W. Tunnell was a 19th-century Delaware pilot schooner built in 1887 in Brooklyn, New York.
-In 1889, the Tunnell was driven out to sea in a fierce storm.
+Ebe W. Tunnell was a 19th-century Delaware pilot schooner built in 1887 in Brooklyn, New York.
+In 1889, the Ebe W. Tunnell was driven out to sea in a fierce storm.
 The crew spent five days in turbulent waters before they were rescued.
-In the age of steam, Ebe W. Tunnell had outlived its usefulness and was sold as a houseboat for a group of men working in the Chesapeake Bay in 1909.
+In the age of steam, Ebe W. Tunnell had outlived its usefulness and was sold as a houseboat for a group of men working in Chesapeake Bay in 1909.

 Construction and service

 Ebe W. Tunnell was a pilot schooner built at the C. & R. Poillon shipyard in 1887, at Brooklyn, New York for twelve licensed Delaware maritime pilots.
 She was launched on April 23, 1887, for service at the Delaware Breakwater.
 She cost $13,000 when fully equipped for service.
 She was named in honor of Ebe W. Tunnell, the then Governor of Delaware.
 She was No. 4 of the Delaware fleet.